What we collect, what we don’t.

 Third parties, named.

 - Your proof’s 20-byte commitment plus a small structural marker is written into a transaction by us and broadcast to independent miners, who include it in a block.
-The chain entry is replicated across the BSV network and stays public forever.
+The ledger entry is replicated across the network and stays public forever.
 It contains no personal data, no filename, no IP address.

-- BSV explorers (when you verify)
+- Block explorers (when you verify)

-- The verifier and the receipt page both link to
+- The proof page links to

 - Nobody else